 - a.
 General Reports from Town Council - b.
 Report of the Lowcountry Area Transportation Study Councilman Stanford - c.
 Report of the Lowcountry Council of Governments Councilwoman Becker - d.
 Report of the South Carolina Floodwater Commission Mayor McCann - e.
 Report of the Southern Lowcountry Regional Board Councilman Lennox - f.
 Report of the Beaufort County Airports Board Councilman Ames - g.
 Report of the Community Services & Public Safety Committee Councilman Harkins - h.
 Report of the Public Planning Committee Councilman Ames - i.
 Report of the Finance & Administrative Committee Councilman Lennox

-9. Appearance by Citizens
+8. Appearance by Citizens

-Citizens who wish to address Town Council on matters not already on the agenda, must contact the Town Clerk at 843.341.4701 no later than 12:00 p.m. the day of the meeting.
+Citizens who wish to address Town Council during the meeting by phone must contact the Town Clerk at 843.341.4701 no later than 9:00 a.m. the day of the meeting.